-The extruded aluminum seat slide rails are mounted directly to a steel frame that increases the stability and the smoothness of your “ride” in a way that pure aluminum options can’t.
+The extruded aluminum seat slide rails are mounted directly to a solid steel frame that increases the stability and the smoothness of your “ride” and takes on more maximum user weight than pure aluminum options.
 A lot of people love the way this feels when they start rowing.

 Even though the front end of this machine is kind of chunky it still folds up into a compact little unit.
 That’s nice for easy storage!

 Easy to Setup - MaxKare Magnetic Rowing Machine

 Another great magnetic resistance rowing machine, this setup is foolishly easy to get built and to start working out on – it takes about 30 minutes from start to finish and then you are off to the races!